-You can access Live Preview from the top-right of the Edit Survey pages.
+You can access Live Preview in our Console by clicking the “Live Preview” button in the top-right of the Edit Survey pages.

 Upon clicking Live Preview, you’ll be asked for the URL you’d like to view.

 You can also turn Live Preview mode on by appending ?pi_live_preview=true to any URL that contains the Pulse Insights code snippet.
-You can turn off Live Preview Mode by appending ?pi_live_preview=false.

 In Live Preview Mode, answers are not stored in your reporting, so you don’t need to manually remove any test responses.
-Similarly, custom data callback code does not execute to prevent sending non-production data into other systems.
+Non-production data is not sent to your other systems because custom data callback code does not execute in Live Preview mode.

 To view a survey in Live preview mode, two requirements must be met: